Did you know?

 How do we know what Halisaurus looked like?

 We know what Halisaurus looked like based on fossils found and studied by paleontologists.
 These fossils include bones, teeth, and soft tissue impressions that provide clues about the animal’s appearance.
-Additionally, scientists can use knowledge of the evolutionary relationships between Halisaurus and other related species to make educated guesses about its appearance.
+Additionally, scientists can use knowledge of their evolutionary relationships with other related species to make educated guesses about their appearance.

 Did Halisaurus have any predators?